aerror2/erfly6/README.md

 1. crossfire for ELRS TX for FSI6
-2. SPI for 127X for implement ELRS TX embeded for FSI6 3.A voice Module Driven by UART
+2. SPI for 127X for implement ELRS TX embeded for FSI6
+3. A voice Module Driven by UART